Zutphen: History

 In about 300 AD, a Germanic settlement was the first permanent town on a complex of the low river dunes.
-Whereas many such settlements were abandoned in the early Middle Ages, Zutphen, on its strategic confluence of IJssel and Berkel, stayed.
+While many such settlements were abandoned in the early Middle Ages, Zutphen, on the strategic confluence of IJssel and Berkel, stayed.
 After the incorporation of the IJssel lands in Charlemagne's Francia, Zutphen became a local centre of governance under the Count of Zutphen.
 The Normans raided and ravaged it in 882.
 Afterwards, a circular fortress was built to protect the budding town against Viking attacks.

 In the eleventh century, Zutphen was a royal residence for a number of years; a pfalz was built, together with a large chapter church, the predecessor of the present St. Walburgis.
 The counts of Zutphen acquired a lot of power until the line of counts became extinct in the twelfth century.
-After the death of her father and her brother, Ermengarde, the heiress of Zutphen married the count of Guelders; her son Henry I, Count of Guelders was the first to wear both titles.
+After the death of her father and her brother, Ermengarde, the heiress of Zutphen married the count of Guelders; her son Henry I, Count of Guelders was the first to have both titles.

-The settlement received town rights between 1191 and 1196, making it one of the oldest towns in the country.
-This allowed it to self govern and have a judicial court.
-Only Utrecht, and Deventer preceded it in receiving town rights.
+The settlement received town rights between 1191 and 1196, allowing it to self govern and have a judicial court.
+One of the oldest towns in the country, only Utrecht and Deventer preceded it in receiving town rights.
 Zutphen, in turn, became the mother town of several other towns in Guelders, such as Arnhem, Doetinchem, Doesburg, Lochem, Harderwijk, Venlo and Emmerich.
 It also became part of the Hanseatic League, a group of towns with great wealth; this league was the economic centre in that part of Europe.

 During the 12th century, coins were minted in Zutphen by the Counts of Guelders and Zutphen: Henry I (c.
 1150–1181) and Otto I (1182–1207).
 Although the city had minting rights for a few centuries, this was only actively used during four periods: 1478–1480, 1582–1583, 1604–1605 and 1687–1692.